Default Interest, Late Fees, and Prepayment Premiums: Drafting and Enforcement

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine loan provisions that can become critically important in an event of default, including notice and cure, acceleration, default interest, late fees, and prepayment or "make-whole" premiums.
+This CLE course will examine loan provisions that can become critically important in an event of default, including notice and cure, acceleration, default interest, late fees, and prepayment or "make-whole" premiums.
 The panel will also discuss pitfalls to avoid in enforcement of these provisions and their treatment in bankruptcy as informed by recent case law.

 - Default provisions